This tutorial uses the energy consumption data for over a year in a

 The queries in this tutorial are suitable for visualizing in Grafana.
 If you want to visualize the results of your queries, connect your Grafana account to the energy consumption dataset.

-- Created a Timescale Cloud service.
+Create a target Timescale Cloud service.

 http://localhost:3000/

 .
-The default username isadmin
+The default credentials areadmin

-. - In the Grafana dashboard, navigate to
+In the Grafana dashboard, navigate to

 Configuration

-→Data sources
+>Data sources

 Add data source